Nihilantropy/get_next_line/README.md

 ./test_gnl
 ```

-then try to modify the `sample.txt.` file to see the result.
+Try to modify the `sample.txt.` file to see the result.
 You can play with the BUFFER_SIZE in each compilation to see if it works :smile:

 **IMPORTANT!**: `main.c` and `sample.txt` are just for testing.
 They must not go into the project repository!